-When can I change my existing Do-it Pension scheme to comply with the Future Pensions Act?
+When can I adapt my pension scheme in the Employees' Pension to the Future Pensions Act?

-We expect you will be able to change your existing pension scheme from 1 January 2024.
+We expect you will be able to amend your existing pension scheme from the beginning of 2024.
 You will be informed as soon as this is possible.